 Select “Plugged in”.
 From the drop-down menu, select "Disabled".
 If you are using a laptop, select “Battery” and then choose disabled from the dropdown menu.
 Tap “Apply” and then click “OK”.

 When the “USB device not recognized” error occurs, what will worry you the most is losing the data stored in the device completely.
 What if you tried all methods above, but the problem still exist.
 Is there a way to get your data on USB drive back?
 Yes, you do not have to worry about losing your data completely.
 With a tool known as iMyFone AnyRecover, you can recover your lost data quickly and easily.

 AnyRecover works with all storage devices, including mobile phones, hard drives, flash drives, camcorders, Memory Cards, etc. The tool will recover your data irrespective of whether you lost it via damaged hard drive, accidental deletion, virus attack, formatting, OS crash/reinstall, lost partition, etc.

 The Main Features That AnyRecover Users Enjoy Include:

 To verify that AnyRecover is extremely easy to use, we have outlined the steps you need to follow for external device recovery below:

-Step 2.
-Connect the external device to the computer.
-After connecting the external device, click Next and then select the disk from which you would like to recover your data.
+Step 1.
+Launch AnyRecover software.
+Connect your USB device to computer, then select the device from which you would like to recover your data.

-Step 4.
+Step 3.
 After the scan, the lost files should be displayed.
 Preview the files and select the ones you wish to recover.
-Click Recover to get the files back.
+Click "Recover" to get the files back.